 RFID is an advanced identification process in which an individual or item is tagged with a specific ID number.
 Using radio waves, a computerized reader can scan a tag’s unique serial number and access any stored information.

-Many prophecy watchers are convinced that RFID will be part of the mark of the Beast.
+Many prophecy watchers and evangelical Christians are convinced that an RFID chip inserted into one’s body is this prophesied mark.
 Articles, books and websites offer a cacophony of wildly different ideas on this subject.
 Self-proclaimed experts merely contribute to the confusion.

 Is microchip technology the mark of the Beast?

 The only place in the Bible the mark is mentioned is in the book of Revelation: “And he causes all, both small and great, rich and poor, free and bond, to receive a mark in their right hand, or in their foreheads: and that no man might buy or sell, save he that had the mark, or the name of the beast, or the number of his name” (13:16-17).

 A chapter later, the mark is mentioned again: “If any man worship the beast and his image, and receive his mark…the same shall drink of the wine of the wrath of God…” (14:9-10).

 After reading this account, some conclude the mark is an implanted computer chip or a barcode tattooed on a recipient’s right hand or forehead by a figure known as the “Beast.”
 Others feel the Nazi swastika is the mark.
 Then there are those who think the Worldwide Web (or “www”) is the mark, with a few even considering it the H1N1 swine-flu virus.